-In particular, conduct periodical inspection of the establishment on all the safety and security measures (see also CFPA-E Guidelines 1: 2002 'Internal Fire Protection Control'):
+In particular, conduct periodical inspection of the establishment on all the safety and security measures; see also CFPA-E-Guidelines No 01 : 2015/F Fire Protection Management system:

-- inside buildings, containers of flammable liquids must always be stored in locked premises, access to which is monitored where possible. - outside buildings, flammable materials waste, pallets etc. must not be stored against the walls of buildings.
+inside buildings, containers of flammable liquids must always be stored in locked premises, access to which is monitored where possible. outside buildings, flammable materials - waste, pallets etc. - must not be stored against the walls of buildings.

-Ideally the premises housing the automatic fire extinguishing systems should be checked regularly (daily if possible) in the course of organized patrols or have a high level of electronic surveillance.
+Ideally the premises housing the automatic fire extinguishing systems should be checked regularly (daily if possible) in the course of organised patrols or have a high level of electronic surveillance.